AssiNET/rest-api-tests-action/README.md

 3) Execute at root level `docker build -t rest-framework-image` to build your image
 4) Execute at root level `docker run -d -t rest-framework-image` to run container from the image
 5) Get the results from the container
-    a) `docker cp %contained_id%dd0b13f106309839324d:/rest-api-tests-action/results/latest %your_local_path%`
+    - `docker cp %contained_id%dd0b13f106309839324d:/rest-api-tests-action/results/latest %your_local_path%`
         You will have human readable HTML Report + XML report
-    b) mount a volume - this is not implemented on purpose - we use Jenkins and GitHub Actions to take care of the report
+    - mount a volume - this is not implemented on purpose - we use Jenkins and GitHub Actions to take care of the report

 Run Tests locally - 2 way of doing it:
 ---